onqtam/headjack/src/introduction/numbers.md

 One difference between Headjack and financial blockchains is that they don't force historical records into the state whereas that is the main value proposition of Headjack.

+This is a solution that is provably possible and better and can only get better in time with further innovation and scaling

+The goal is to avoid congestion and provide enough bandwidth in a predictable way for web scale